Coronavirus in Arkansas: Governor Hutchinson, state leaders to give update on COVID-19 response

-LITTLE ROCK, Ark.
-(KARK/FOX16)- Governor Asa Hutchinson and other state leaders will give an update Friday afternoon on Arkansas’s COVID-19 response.
+LITTLE ROCK, Ark.- Governor Asa Hutchinson, Secretary of Health Dr. José Romero and other state officials will give an update Thursday afternoon about Arkansas’s COVID-19 response.

-Governor Hutchinson announced Friday there are an additional 838 COVID-19 cases and 17 deaths.
-That brings the state’s total to 59,583 total COVID-19 cases and 756 deaths in the state.
+Governor Asa Hutchinson announced Thursday there are an additional 969 COVID-19 cases and 20 deaths.
+That brings the state’s total to 63,081 cumulative COVID-19 cases and 861 deaths.

+Governor Asa Hutchinson and Education Secretary Johnny Key announced Wednesday the Arkansas Department of Education (ADE) has applied for a Department of Agriculture waiver that would allow all school students to be served meals free of cost through the end of the year.

 You can watch the news conference live above starting at 1:30 p.m.